starburst997/EXAPUNKS/EXA-Parser/README.md

 ## [data.txt](data.txt)

 This is a small file I made up while "reverse-engineering" the file format.
-Each lines represent the `id`, `locale file` and `title` for each level.
+Each line represent the `id`, `locale file` and `title` for each level.
 It is currently missing the "Bonus" levels.

 ## Issues
 Generated GIFs name are *bad*, the first 4 levels are all named "EXAPUNKS - TRASH WORLD NEWS".
 So you need to generate the GIFs in chronological order and not have any duplicates.